-Stolen Luxury Vehicles Bound For Ghana Intercepted In Canada, Valued at $800,000
+Stolen Luxury Vehicles Bound for Ghana Intercepted in Canada, Valued at $800,000

-Stolen Luxury Vehicles Bound For Ghana Intercepted In Canada, Valued at $800,000
+Stolen Luxury Vehicles Bound for Ghana Intercepted in Canada, Valued at $800,000

 A carjacking network has been disrupted in Canada after luxury cars bound for Ghana were intercepted by law enforcement in the country.

-The operation, led by Peel Regional Police and dubbed Project Stratis, targeted a series of violent, armed carjackings reported across the Peel Region and the Greater Toronto Area between January 18 and February 1, 2026.
+The operation, led by Peel Regional Police and dubbed Project Stratis, followed a series of violent, armed carjackings reported across the Peel Region and the Greater Toronto Area between January 18 and February 1, 2026.

 Source: UGC